Everything You Need to Know About the Calder Cup

-The Calder Cup has been presented every year since its first in 1937, with the exception of the 2019-20 and 2020-21 seasons due to the COVID-19 pandemic.
-Because of this, the Charlotte Checkers are the most recent Calder Cup champions after the 2019 win of 4-1 over the Chicago Wolves.
+The Calder Cup has been presented every year since its first introduction in 1937, except for the 2019-20 and 2020-21 seasons due to the COVID-19 pandemic.
+Because of this, the Charlotte Checkers are the most recent Calder Cup winners after their 2019 win of 4-1 over the Chicago Wolves.

 The Jack A. Butterfield Trophy